-I’m currently working as a freelance journalist in Paris for international outlets such as RTL (Netherlands), BBC Radio, France 24 and the VRT (Flemish public broadcaster).
-I also co-host So French!, the bi-weekly podcast about all things French and Fog in the Channel, about Brexit.
-I provide breaking news coverage and analysis in English for CNN, Sky News, LBC, ABC Australia, Radio New Zealand and other channels across the globe.
+I’m currently working as a freelance journalist in Amsterdam for international outlets such as Euronews, BBC Radio, BNR (Netherlands) and Les Echos (France).
+In the past, I co-hosted the podcasts So French!, a bi-weekly show about all things French and Fog in the Channel, about Brexit.
+I provide breaking news coverage, packages and analysis in English for CNN, Sky News, France 24, LBC, ABC Australia, Radio New Zealand and other channels across the globe.
 I’ve also published Op-Eds in many newspapers and magazines like The New York Times, Libération, Le Monde et al.

-In the French media (France 24, Arte, France Info, France Culture, Europe 1, RTL) I regularly act as a court jester, analysing and if necessary mocking international and French current affairs.
+In French media (France 24, Arte, France Info, France Culture, Europe 1, RTL) I regularly act as a court jester, analysing and if necessary mocking international and French current affairs.

 I was born in the province of Zeeland (the Netherlands) on the day this song hit the #1 spot in the UK Charts.
 The tune is as careless as my childhood was, which is not particularly helpful for a writer.
-After grammar school I headed north, to study law at the University of Amsterdam.
+After grammar school, I headed north to study law at the University of Amsterdam.
 After those studies, I started working as a copywriter.
-During the most recent fin de siècle (1999), I quit my career in the Netherlands, to seek culinary asylum in Paris.
-There I started working as a Design Director at Prisma Presse (part of Bertelsmann), giving a dozen of well-known French magazines their first websites.
-A few years later I decided to pursue my dream: I went to Hollywood to study cinema.
+During the most recent fin de siècle (1998), I quit my career in the Netherlands to seek culinary asylum in Paris.
+I started as a Design Director at Prisma Presse (part of Bertelsmann), giving a dozen well-known French magazines their first websites.
+A few years later, I decided to pursue my dream: I went to Hollywood to study cinema.
 Here I completed the director’s course at the New York Film Academy.
 Once back in Paris, I was hoping to become the next Steven, or rather Stefan Spielberg.
 But alas, my film career never really took off.
-This gave me plenty of spare time to enroll at the Sorbonne in Paris.
-A couple of years later I graduated cum laude (which sounds more impressive than it actually is) in Art History and Archaeology.
+This gave me plenty of spare time to enrol at the Sorbonne in Paris.
+A couple of years later, I graduated cum laude (which sounds more impressive than it actually is) in Art History and Archaeology.
 Finally, in 2005, I became a full-time journalist.
 In 2021, after 22 years in Paris, I moved ‘back’ to The Netherlands.